mklarqvist/tomahawk/README.md

 ```
 By default, Tomahawk compiles using aggressive optimization flags and
 with native architecture-specific instructions
-(`-march=native -mtune=native -ftree-vectorize -pipe -frename-registers -funroll-loops`)
+(`-march=native -mtune=native -ftree-vectorize -frename-registers -funroll-loops`)
 and internally compiles for the most recent SIMD-instruction set available.
 This might result in additional effort when submitting jobs to
 computer farms/clouds with a hardware architecture that is different from the
 compiled target.
 If this is too cumbersome for your application then replace `-march=native -mtune=native` with `-msse4.2`.
-This will result in a potentially large loss of compute speed.
+This will result in a potentially substantial loss in compute speed.
 Because Tomahawk is compiled using native CPU-instructions by default, no pre-compiled binaries are available for download.

 ## Usage instructions